 The Stirling Centre for International Publishing and Communication offers the possibility to undertake research leading towards a PhD, on a variety of contemporary and historical topics related to publishing and print culture.

 More information about the Centre’s research activities is available here.
-The Centre is part of the School of Arts and Humanities, English Studies, and by registering for a PhD in the Centre you will join a community of research students and staff.
+The Centre is part of the Faculty of Arts and Humanities, Literature & Languages, and by registering for a PhD in the Centre you will join a community of research students and staff.
 It may also be possible to arrange co-supervision with other Schools in the University.
 As well as the traditional PhD by thesis, it is also possible to study for a PhD by Publication.

 If you are interested in studying for a PhD, please contact the Director of the Centre, Claire Squires.